Alpha Camelopardalis: Description

 In 1968, this star was classified as a spectroscopic binary, indicating that it has an orbiting stellar companion with a period of 3.68 days and an orbital eccentricity of 0.45.
 Subsequent studies refined the period to 3.24 days.
 However, in 2006 it was recognized that the changes in the spectrum were probably the result of changes in the atmosphere or stellar wind, so it is more likely a single star.
 Speckle interferometry observations with the 3.67 m Advanced Electro Optical System Telescope at the Haleakala Observatory failed to detect a secondary component.

 In 1961, based on the criteria that the proper motion of this star indicates a space velocity of greater than 30 km/s, Alpha Camelopardalis was suggested as a candidate runaway star that had been ejected from the cluster NGC 1502.
 This was based upon the kinematic properties of the star and cluster, as well as the location of this star at a high galactic latitude in an area otherwise lacking in stellar associations.
 Over the course of a million years, this star should have moved only 1.4° across the sky, while it was estimated as being only two million years old.

 Runaway stars such as this with a stellar wind that is moving at supersonic velocity through the interstellar medium have their wind confined by a bow shock due to ram pressure.
 The dust in this bow shock can be detected using an infrared telescope.
 Just such a bow shock was observed with NASA's Wide-field Infrared Survey Explorer, or WISE.
 The star is traveling with a peculiar velocity of somewhere between 680 and 4,200 kilometers per second: between 1.5 and 9.4 million mph.

 Chinese name

-In Chinese, 紫微右垣 (Zǐ Wēi Yòu Yuán), meaning Right Wall of Purple Forbidden Enclosure, refers to an asterism consisting of α Camelopardalis, α Draconis, κ Draconis, λ Draconis, 24 Ursae Majoris, 43 Camelopardalis and BK Camelopardalis.
-Consequently, the Chinese name for α Camelopardalis itself is 紫微右垣六 (Zǐ Wēi Yòu Yuán liù, the Sixth Star of Right Wall of Purple Forbidden Enclosure.), representing 少衛 (Shǎowèi), meaning Second Imperial Guard. 少衛 (Shǎowèi) is westernized into Shaou Wei by R. H. Allen, the meaning is "Minor Guard", but it is not clearly designated.
+In Chinese astronomy, 紫微右垣 (Zǐ Wēi Yòu Yuán), meaning Right Wall of Purple Forbidden Enclosure, refers to an asterism consisting of α Camelopardalis, α Draconis, κ Draconis, λ Draconis, 24 Ursae Majoris, 43 Camelopardalis and BK Camelopardalis.
+Consequently, the Chinese name for α Camelopardalis itself is 紫微右垣六 (Zǐ Wēi Yòu Yuán liù, the Sixth Star of Right Wall of Purple Forbidden Enclosure), representing 少衛 (Shǎowèi), meaning Second Imperial Guard. 少衛 (Shǎowèi) is westernized into Shaou Wei by R. H. Allen, the meaning is "Minor Guard", but it is not clearly designated.
+The identification of Shaowei has varied across historical sources, and the IAU Working Group on Star Names has adopted it as a name for γ Camelopardalis, based on an older identification.